 Of course, a mechanical substitute can never reproduce the exact feeling of human touch.
 As years have gone by, designers have more closely approximated the necessary factors in a massage chair to provide its user with some measure of relief from back pain.

-- Further reading: Lower Back Pain Treatment
+Further reading: Non-Surgical Treatments for Lower Back Pain